Generic Name: ifosfamide and mesna (eye-FOS-fa-mide/MES-na)

 - If you miss a dose of Mesnex, contact your doctor right away for dosing instructions.

 Ask your health care provider any questions you may have about how to use Mesnex.

 Important safety information:

-- PREGNANCY and BREAST-FEEDING: If you become pregnant while taking Mesnex, discuss with your doctor the benefits and risks of using Mesnex during pregnancy.
-It is unknown if Mesnex is excreted in breast milk.
-Do not breast-feed while taking Mesnex.
+- PREGNANCY and BREAST-FEEDING: Mesnex has been shown to cause harm to the fetus.
+If you think you may be pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Mesnex while you are pregnant.
+Mesnex is found in breast milk.
+Do not breast-feed while using Mesnex.

 Possible side effects of Mesnex:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: